web3-storage/docs/docs/how-tos/query.md

 ---
 title: Query
-description: Learn how to get details about files uploaded to Web3.Storage
+description: Learn how to query Web3.Storage in this quick how-to guide.
 ---

 # How to query Web3.Storage